 Apple TV+ content is available exclusively through the Apple TV app.
 You can watch on your Apple TV set-top box, iPhone, or iPad as you might expect.

 Apple TV+ offers original comedies, dramas, thrillers, documentaries, and kids shows.
-However, unlike most other streaming services, Apple TV+ does not include a back catalog of any kind.

 How to watch the free Apple TV+ shows

-The TV app is the exclusive destination for Apple TV+, but the TV app is confusing because it blends together purchasable TV shows and movies from the iTunes Store, which you can buy or rent, the integration of content from other apps like Amazon Prime and BBC iPlayer, and Apple TV Channels.
+The TV app is the exclusive destination for Apple TV+, but the TV app is a little confusing because it blends together purchasable TV shows and movies from the iTunes Store, which you can buy or rent, the integration of content from other apps like Amazon Prime and BBC iPlayer, and Apple TV Channels.

 The Watch Now screen does not really distinguish between content that you own and can watch, and just Apple’s general recommendations.
-Hopefully, the TV app interface will be revamped soon with better features and easier navigation.

 Note that tv.apple.com is very stripped down compared to the native TV app on devices, and it only shows Apple original content.
 Both the website and the Mac TV app lack key features like the ability to skip intro or automatic next episode suggestions when you finish an episode.

 What to watch on Apple TV+